calaca/reactnd-project-readable-starter/README.md

 ### NPM scripts

-- `npm run start`: runs the app in development mode
+- `npm start`: runs the app in development mode
 - `npm run build`: builds the app for production to the `build` folder
 - `npm run test`: runs the test watcher in an interactive mode
 - `npm run eject`: ejects the app so you have full control over configuration files and the transitive dependencies